 The Fund may, if the Fund Manager has a good reason to do so, hold a substantial percentage of the Fund in cash.
-The Fund can make limited use of borrowed money.
-A maximum of 10% of the Net Asset Value can be borrowed money:
+It can make limited use (no more than 10% of the Net Asset Value) of borrowed money:

-- to bridge temporary liquidity shortages; - to make use of one or more investment opportunities after new subscription orders have come into the Fund from Unit Holders.
+- to bridge temporary liquidity shortages; - to make use of one or more investment opportunities in anticipation of new subscription orders coming into the Fund from Unit Holders.